openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 ## Goals of OpenFMB

-One of the broad goals of OpenFMB is to allow for localized peer to peer communication as opposed to the centralized communication that occurs today.
+The goal of OpenFMB is to allow for localized peer to peer communication as opposed to the centralized communication that occurs today.

 ![](/img/MoreDataInTheGridThanWeWant-20180414a.png)

-Another is to allow for layered coordination allowing for localized control and monitoring.
+Allowing for localized peer to peer communication brings another use case, using OpenFMB for layered coordination.

 ![](/img/LayeredCoordination-20180918a.png)

-These are important ideas for the future of power grids as more distributed green power comes about along ever greater power demands as our dependence on dead plant goo wanes.
+These are important ideas for the future of power grids as distributed power with renewable sources becomes the norm.

-## Topic Structure
+## Publish Subscribe Topic Structure

+OpenFMB provides a common data model and prescribes the use of a publish and subscribe bus with structured topics

 The topic structure of OpenFMB consists of a common OpenFMB prefix followed by the module, message profile, and finally the device id (mRID/UUID).